capital-G/supercollider-wiki/Home.md

 *Please don't change the title of this section — it is the new location of `DEVELOPING.md`, which links here.*

 Check the sidebar for a full list of reference documents for SuperCollider development.
-Here are a few that are particularly good for new contributors:
+Here are a few that are particularly good for new contributors.
+You don't need to read and understand all of this before contributing!
+We are happy to help guide you through your first contributions.
+If you run into confusion or need help, you are always welcome to ask.

 * [Project Structure](https://github.com/supercollider/supercollider/wiki/Project-Structure)
 * [Setting up your development environment](https://github.com/supercollider/supercollider/wiki/Setting-up-your-development-environment)